-Information about animal research in New Zealand
+Basic information about animal research in New Zealand

 The use of animals in research, testing and teaching in New Zealand

 Animal use in research, testing and teaching in New Zealand is strictly controlled under the Animal Welfare Act 1999.
 Any person or organisation using animals must follow an approved code of ethical conduct, which sets out the policies and procedures that must be followed by the organisation and its animal ethics committee.
-Further information about the regulation of animal research is available from the Ministry of Primary Industries.
+Further information about the regulation of animal research is available from the Ministry for Primary Industries.

 Institutional Codes of Ethical Conduct under animal welfare legislation

 Before institutions in New Zealand are permitted to use animals for research, testing or teaching, they must apply for a licence from the government.
 The licence is called a ‘Code of Ethical Conduct’.
 This system is unique to New Zealand.
-Each institutional Code sets out the conditions and rules for animal use.
+Each institutional Code sets out the conditions and rules for animal use and the approving procedures of its Animal Ethics Committee.
 Codes vary between organisations, depending upon the nature of the scientific activity.
 These Codes offer insights into how organisations value animals used for scientific or teaching purposes.
+A list of Code Holders can be found at the end of each MPI annual statistics report, including a list of organisations who have an approved arrangement to use the Code of another organisation.
+Since 2021 the ANZCCART New Zealand Openness Agreement has encouraged all research and teaching signatories to make the code they use publicly available on their institution’s website.

 ANZCCART supports and encourages the re-homing of research animals as an alternative to euthanasia, wherever possible.